Are you headed to Asheville, NC and the surrounding areas? Don’t miss these 6 southern bloggers to help you plan the best vacation.

 How about all of the above?

 Experience Asheville Like A Local

 For tourists, Uncorked Asheville offers travel itineraries, Biltmore tips, hiking spots, and some of the best Asheville restaurants, bars, breweries, and cafes with an insider flair.

 For locals, Uncorked Asheville is meant to showcase local businesses and help residents stay in love with their city–discovering and rediscovering haunts both new and old.

 As for me, Christine?!
 Books and booze are my specialty.

-You may recognize my pointy Italian nose from The Uncorked Librarian LLC (TUL), where books, booze, and travel come together.
-I’m a tipsy rogue librarian who got her MLIS, decided to start her own business instead, and now runs both a book blog to inspire travel and a local Asheville, North Carolina travel blog.
+You may recognize my pointy Italian nose from The Uncorked Librarian LLC (TUL) filled with diverse books to inspire travel.
+I’m a tipsy rogue librarian who got her MLIS, decided to start her own business instead, and now runs a local Asheville, North Carolina travel blog.

 I am thrilled to share my Asheville experiences with you.

 Carl & Christina From NC Tripping – North Carolina